Earth-System-Diagnostics-Standards/EMDS/README.md

 # Earth System Metrics and Diagnostics Standards (EMDS)

-The Earth System Metrics and Diagnostics Standards provide guidance for the design of Earth system model evaluation software.
-There are requirements for the software interface, metadata, and metrics output format that are designed to promote interoperability of software packages and reproducibility of results.
+The Earth System Metrics and Diagnostics Standards serve as a guidance document for the design of Earth system metrics and diagnostics based software utilities.
+The standards document provides requirements for software interfaces, metadata, and metrics output format that are designed to promote the interoperability of software packages and reproducibility of results.

 ## Standards document
 The Earth System Metrics and Diagnostics Standards can be accessed in this repository at [standards.md](standards.md).